American Family Gunned Down While on Vacation

-Three people are dead, and a 14-year-old boy is fighting for his life after an American family was ambushed and shot while on vacation in Durango, Mexico, near the town of Las Palmas in the municipality of Santiago Papasquiaro.
+Three people were killed, and a 14-year-old boy is fighting for his life after an American family was ambushed and shot while on vacation in Durango, Mexico, near the town of Las Palmas in the municipality of Santiago Papasquiaro.

 Peña, his brother Antonio Fernandez, and 22-year-old Jorge Eduardo Vargas Aguirre, who was a resident of Mexico, were fatally shot in the attack.
-Peña’s teenage son, the sole survivor, was critically injured.
+Peña’s teenage son, the sole survivor, was critically injured, but is said to be improving.

 “As you can only imagine, this is a nightmare for his mother.
 And right now, what we’re trying to do is provide that advocacy and security,” said Julia Contreras of United Giving Hope, a non-profit working with the family.
 Contreras contacted the U.S. State Department to assist in bringing the boy and surviving relatives back to the United States.